BretasArthur1/Solana-Client-Extension/README.md

 # Solana Rust Client Extension

 This crate provides extensions for the Solana Rust client, focusing on compute unit estimation and optimization.
-It also provides transaction execution details via the `ReturnStruct` for more robust transaction processing.
+It also provides transaction execution details via the `RawSimulationResult` and `SimulationAnalysisResult` structs for more robust transaction processing.

 ## Features
 * Estimates compute units for Solana transactions
 * Optimizes compute unit usage by adding a compute budget instruction
-* Returns detailed transaction execution information:
+* Returns detailed transaction execution information (via `RawSimulationResult` and `SimulationAnalysisResult`):
   * Success/failure status
   * Compute units used
   * Detailed result message or error information